Iron Mountain Mine: History

-The first discovery of valuable mineral deposits at Iron Mountain was by Thomas Jefferson Harrison, Robert Lyon, and Stephan Alozo Meek in 1852.
-During its high point over two hundred stamp mills were under production, the site was mined by the Mountain Copper Company, Ltd., both underground using open stope mining techniques and at the surface in the form of open pit and sidehill mining.
+The extensive gossan at Iron Mountain was first located as an iron mine in the early 1860s by surveyor William Magee and settler Charles Camden, though it was not until James Sallee discovered silver nearby c.1879 that it attracted widespread interest.
+At its peak, over two hundred stamp mills were in operation; the site was mined by the Mountain Copper Company, Ltd., underground using open stope mining techniques and at the surface through open pit and sidehill mining.
 As a result, the mountain fractured and mineral deposits were exposed to oxygen, water, and certain bacteria, resulting in acidic mine drainage.

 Though mining operations were discontinued in 1963, underground mine workings, waste rock dumps, piles of mine tailings, and an open mine pit still remain at the site.

-The mine was designated a Superfund site in 1983 and a water treatment plant was built in 1994.
-In 2000, the government reached a settlement with Aventis CropScience (now part of Bayer), for the long-term funding of the cleanup efforts.
+The mine was designated a Superfund site in 1983, and a water treatment plant was built in 1994.
+In 2000, the government reached a settlement with Aventis CropScience, now part of Bayer, for the long-term funding of cleanup efforts.
 Aventis, formerly known as Rhône-Poulenc, acquired Stauffer Chemical in 1987.
-Stauffer had purchased Mountain Copper Company in 1968 and in doing so took on the companies liabilities including the cleanup.
+Stauffer had purchased Mountain Copper Company in 1968 and, in doing so, assumed the company's liabilities including the cleanup.